This article is about technical aspects of KiCad only, not about using GND or power planes in general.

 Instead, you have to create a zone.

-Select the layer as active layer, here In1.Cu is active:
+Select the layer as active layer, here In2.Cu is active:

-Select the zone tool, click on the board and select the net for the zone (you can select the layer here, too):
+Select the zone tool, click on the board and select the net for the zone.
+You can select the layer here, too, and the same zone can exist in several layers:

 Click OK, draw a polygon and you have a plane for your selected net.
 Just draw a rough rectangle outside the board edges if you want the plane to fill the whole board area.